What We Do

 We work on dynamic, multidimensional, and important issues in our community.
 Some of our work is carried out over the long term, some is short-term and specific, and some is ongoing programming to foster community participation and build capacity.

-Our Projects
+Projects

 Projects have specific completion timelines, may span months or years, and may involve community planning, engagement, or construction management activities.
-Check out some of our current.

 Western Reaches Access Activation Plan (WRAAP)